 Loving something can’t be taught.
 It goes beyond logic and explanation – you just know it!

 I know I love freelance writing.
 I write not just for my clients but for myself.
-It is my way of telling to the world that I exist and writing is my way of showing to the world I am.
+It is my way of telling the world that I exist and writing is my way of showing to the world I am.
 It sounds dramatic and philosophical but damn me if it isn’t the truth!

 If you feel the same way about freelance writing, then you’ve already won half the battle!
 Your passion for writing will help carry you during the lull moments in your freelancing journey.